The Science Of Scary: Why It's So Fun To Be Freaked Out

 A lot of people feel like high-sensation seekers do these reckless things.
 Interestingly, sometimes they don't perceive the things that they do as reckless because their bodies are telling them that it doesn't feel dangerous.

-Is someone who's a thrill seeker always going to be that way or does this change with age?
+Is someone who's a thrill-seeker always going to be that way or does this change with age?
 Can you grow out of this?

-The research suggests that high-sensation seeking tends to peak in adolescence which probably explains why a lot of the videos that you see online are [adolescents] doing these kinds of things.
+The research suggests that high-sensation seeking tends to peak in adolescence, which probably explains why a lot of the videos that you see online are [adolescents] doing these kinds of things.
 And then it tends to go down a little bit.

 There may be some changes that make people not be as sensation seeking as they get older, biologically, and also maybe even environmentally.
-I talked to one woman who said that she loves going skydiving — but her husband reminds her that she has kids who would like to continue to have a mom, and that maybe she shouldn't skydive as much as she would want to.
+I talked to one woman who said that she loves going skydiving — but her husband reminds her that she has kids who would like to continue to have a mom and that maybe she shouldn't skydive as much as she would want to.

 Do we know why this is a thing, like from an evolutionary standpoint or anything like that?